 The Symposium on Undergraduate Research and Creative Expression (SOURCE) is an annual student symposium intended to recognize accomplishments in research and creative expression.
 As a forum for cross-disciplinary sharing and discussion of original work, SOURCE provides opportunities for faculty-student engagement outside the structured classroom setting and for students to share their creative work and research with peers, faculty, university administration, and guests.

 The all-day event includes several oral presentation sessions with various time formats and a poster session that includes lunch.
-To be considered for the event, students must have a sponsoring faculty member, write and submit an abstract (250 words), and choose the most appropriate format (oral presentation or poster session).
+To be considered for the event, students must have a sponsoring faculty member, write and submit an abstract (up to 250 words), and choose the most appropriate format (oral presentation or poster session).
 Abstracts can be written in English or Spanish with the assumption that the presentation, poster, or creative work will match the selected language.